Tabebuia Serratifolia

 This load of Ipe lumber is bound for our headquarters in White Marsh, Maryland from Brazil.

 Because of its density and hardness, Ipe absorbs minimal moisture and typically experiences only minor shrinkage and movement after installation.
 It machines very well, and it rarely splinters or splits.
 The wood also resists decay and insect attacks.
-Ipe is so dense that, even in its untreated, natural state, it has a class A fire rating, making it nearly as fire resistant as concrete or metal.

 J. Gibson McIlvain carries both air dried Ipe decking that is surfaced on 4 sides and eased on 4 edges (S4s, E4E) or kiln dried, rough sawn material.
-Decking is air dried to a 12-18% moisture content so as to prevent checking and excessive movement as the material is exposed to the weather.
-Our Ipe decking can be installed by face screwing or by using hidden clip fastners.
-We can groove the material at our millworks upon request.
-We also carry a full line of Ipe clips, screws, bits, sealer, and oil for your decking projects.
-For interior applications, the kiln dried material must be used since modern climate controlled interiors are much drier and the 6-8% kiln dried material is better suited.
+Decking is air dried to a 12-18% moisture content so as to prevent checking (cracks in the end of the board) and excessive movement as the material is exposed to the weather.